J0nasSeng/DaTaStretch/documentation/pipeline.md

 means the tasks inside a stage are independent from each other.

 #### Methods
-`add(self, tsk: task.Task, dependency: task.Task # None) -> 'Stage')`: Use this
+`add(self, *tsk: task.Task, dependency: task.Task # None) -> 'Stage')`: Use this method to add one or more `Task`-objects to a stage.
+If you set the dependency-argument all added objects will have the same dependency.
-method to add a task to a stage.
-It takes two `Task`-objects as input, the first one is the object to be added to the stage, the other one is a dependency to a task of another stage.
-The dependency-argument is optional.
-If you set the dependencies when creating tasks, you do not have to pass it.
 The method returns the new `Stage`-object

 `remove(self, tsk: task.Task) -> 'Stage'`: Use this method to remove a task from